-Section 65 Attendance at Meet and Confer Sessions
+Section 5 Attendance at Meet and Confer Sessions

-County employees who are official representatives of Local 1the Union shall be given reasonable time off with pay to attend formal meet and confer sessions with management representatives.
-If Employees selected to participate in negotiations, employees who are assigned to work a night shift, as defined in Article 7, Section 8, shall be provided commensurate release time to be split between two shifts if necessary.
-Local 1Union shall notify the Director of Human Resources of the names and departments of employees who are official Union representatives of Local 1.
-Such representatives shall notify their EDCEA Local 1 supervisors in writing on by the first business day after a meeting has been scheduled of the dates of excused absences.
+County employees who are official representatives of the Union shall be given reasonable time off with pay to attend formal meet and confer sessions with management representatives.
+Employees selected to participate in negotiations who are assigned to work a night shift, as defined in Article 7, Section 8, shall be provided commensurate release time to be split between two shifts if necessary.
+Union shall notify the Director of Human Resources of the names and departments of employees who are official Union representatives of.
+Such representatives shall notify their supervisors in writing by the first business day after a meeting has been scheduled of the dates of excused absences.
 This advance notice may be waived by the Director of Human Resources in unusual circumstances.

-Except by agreement with the Director of Human Resources, tThe maximum number of employees released for such purposes shall be two (2) per unit plus the President of Local 1.
-Local 1 may elect to have one (1) representative from the Supervisory Unit and three (3) representatives from the General Unit.seven (7), provided no more than two (2) representatives employed in the same department may be released, except by agreement with the Director of Human Resources.
+The maximum number of employees released for such purposes shall be seven (7), provided no more than two (2) representatives employed in the same department may be released, except by agreement with the Director of Human Resources.
 Union may elect to have up to seven (7) official Union representatives of their choosing, provided there is at least one (1) representative per Unit.
 The maximum number and configuration of the representatives may be changed upon agreement between the Union and the Director of Human Resources.

-Section 76 Local 1 Presidential Release Time
+Section 6 Local 1 Presidential Release Time

-Up to a cumulative total of three hundred (300) hours the first fiscal year following adoption of this MOU, and two hundred (200) hours per fiscal year <a href="three-hundred
+Up to a cumulative total of three hundred (300) hours the first fiscal year following adoption of this MOU, and two hundred (200) hours per fiscal year thereafter will be provided to members, shop stewards, officers and/or Board of Directors of the Union, to be used for approved